att-innovate/charmander/docs/SPARKANALYTICS.md

 Open Spark-Kernel/jupyter at [172.31.2.11:31800/](http://172.31.2.11:31800/)

-Open the _CharmanderUtils.ipynb_ notebook and wait until you see a "Kernel Ready" message popping up in the notebook header, that takes roughly 10s, and you should see something like this:
+Open the _CharmanderUtils.ipynb_ notebook and wait until the Spark Kernel is ready, indicated in the header by the dot changing in to a circle, that takes roughly 10s, and you should see something like this:

 ![image](https://github.com/att-innovate/charmander/blob/master/docs/assets/SparkKernel.png?raw=true)